vittorioromeo/cppnow2016/trip_report.md

 Kris used some tricks I had never previously seen to achieve **constructor signature introspection** and to significantly **improve error messages and compilation time**.

 The following examples are taken [from the author's slides](https://github.com/boost-experimental/di/tree/cpp14/doc/cppnow-2016).
+The experimental library [is available on GitHub](https://github.com/boost-experimental/di).

 #### Constructor introspection